According to INSEE (french Institute of national economic statistics), a high turnover rate is close to 15%.

 It is recommended that companies provide training focused on retail sales techniques to ensure good sales performance in order to achieve their strategic objectives, remain competitive and ensure their employer brand.

 e-Learning is not limited to in-house training.
-Nor to just the company’s employees.
-When properly exploited, Digital Learning’s advantages make it an ideal tool to boost the marketing of products or services.
-For sales representatives, salespeople and distributors, and even in stores.
-Let’s explain.
+Nor is it limited to the company’s employees.
+When used properly, the advantages of digital learning make it an ideal tool to boost the marketing of products or services.
+For sales representatives, salespeople, and distributors, and even in stores.

 Among the many applications of Digital Learning, training in products, services and sales techniques is one of the most promising for companies.
 There are two main reasons for this:

-• The variety of profiles that can be involved, from sales teams to distributors, salespeople in stores and even customers.
+• The variety of profiles that can be involved, from sales teams to distributors, including in-store salespeople and even customers.

-• The very concrete operational benefits for the company, the results directly related to its sales.
+• The very concrete operational benefits for the company, as the results directly related to its sales.